JamesZhaoCCC/lyftStringtoCut/README.md

 Git clone in your preferred directory

-Navigate to directory and type install express to get the required modules
+Navigate to directory and type "npm install express" to get the required modules

-Type Npm start to initialize server.
+Type "npm start" to initialize server.

 Server is now ready to accept POST requests on http://localhost:8080/